Q: Is A Master’s Hands, LLC Insured?

 Q: Is A Master’s Hands, LLC Licensed?

 A: Yes, we are a licensed business located in Littleton, CO.
 We are registered with the Federal government, and also with the State of Colorado.
 Many of the skills/services we provide do not require a specific license in CO, but we do have a residential contractors license (Class-C General Contractor), and we’re an EPA Certified Renovator.
 We also have a number of other field related certifications and strive to maintain and build our skills through continuing education.
 For example, our founder is also a NABCEP Certified Solar PV Installer.
-We also have team members who hold state licenses in specific trade areas, including a licensed Master electrician.
+We also have business partners who hold state licenses in specific trade areas, including licensed master electrician and licensed master plumber.

 Q: Is A Master’s Hands, LLC a member of the Better Business Bureau?